North Texas Mean Green women's basketball: Broadcasts

 North Texas games are broadcast on the radio by the Mean Green Sports Network, part of the Learfield family.
 While games were previously on 88.1 KNTU, broadcasts are now streamed only on The Varsity Network app.
 Zac Babb handles play-by-play duties, while Michelle Brooks serves as a color commentator for home games and select road contests.

-Television broadcasts are carried by ESPN+, ESPN3, and C-USA TV.
+Television broadcasts are carried by the family of ESPN networks.